 ZRS stores multiple copies of your data across multiple zones in the same region.
 Your data is still accessible even if a zone becomes unavailable.

-Standard zone-redundant storage (ZRS) is supported in the following regions: China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Indonesia (Jakarta), and Germany (Frankfurt).
+NoteThe China (Hangzhou), China (Shanghai), China (Beijing), China (Zhangjiakou), China (Ulanqab), China (Shenzhen), China (Hong Kong), Japan (Tokyo), Singapore, Indonesia (Jakarta), Germany (Frankfurt), and Malaysia (Kuala Lumpur) regions use a multi-zone data redundancy mechanism for data in the IA storage class.

 LRS stores multiple copies of your data on multiple devices of different facilities in the same zone.
 LRS provides data durability and availability even if hardware failures occur.